-The ensures clause of function and statement contracts does not constrain the post-state when the annotated function and statement terminates respectively abruptly.
-In such cases, abrupt clauses can be used inside simple clause or behavior body.
+The ensures clause of function and statement contracts does not constrain the post-state when an annotated function or statement terminates abruptly.
+In such cases, an abrupt clause can be used as a simple clause or in a behavior body.
 The allowed constructs are shown in Figure 2.23.

-The clauses breaks, continues and returns can only be found in a statement contract and state properties on the program state which hold when the annotated statement terminates abruptly with the corresponding statement (break, continue or return).
+The clauses breaks, continues and returns can only be found in a statement contract and state properties on the program state that hold when the annotated statement terminates abruptly with the corresponding statement (break, continue or return).